celestiaorg/.github/pull_request_template.md

 - [ ] New and updated code has appropriate documentation
 - [ ] New and updated code has new and/or updated testing
-- [ ] PR is linked to appropriate project
 - [ ] Required CI checks are passing
 - [ ] Visual proof for any user facing features like CLI or documentation updates
 - [ ] Linked issues closed with keywords